PixarAnimationStudios/OpenUSD/BUILDING.md

 The simplest way to build USD is to run the supplied ```build_usd.py``` script.
 This script will download required dependencies and build and install them along with USD in a given directory.
+If you are building Python bindings then those will be compatible with the Python interpreter used to launch the `build_usd.py` script.

 See instructions and examples in [README.md](README.md#getting-and-building-the-code).